Vollbrecht/callback-bug/README.md

-# callback problem
+# No callback execution when using no function argument

+## Discription
-Discription: callback gets not executed whenn handle function does not use call_by_value using sixtyfps To illustrate the problem i createt the same function twice
+ callback gets not executed whenn handle function does not use call_by_value.
+To illustrate the problem i createt the same function twice
 ```
 fn render_call_by_value(call_value: i32) -> sixtyfps::Image {...}